D. J. Durkin: Player death at Maryland and resulting scandal

 On August 11, 2018, Durkin was placed on administrative leave after Maryland was placed under investigation amid toxic culture allegations against the team after the death of player Jordan McNair.
 McNair was hospitalized on May 29, 2018 after showing signs of heatstroke and exhaustion while participating in a team workout, and later died at the age of 19.

-He returned 80 days later, after the Board of Regents recommendation to stay.
+Durkin returned from leave 80 days later, following the Board of Regents recommendation for him to stay.
 Damon Evans, the athletic director, announced the Board of Regents' decision to the team with Durkin present; Durkin later held a meeting with the team without other coaches, and several players walked out of that meeting.
 Due to intense backlash, Durkin was fired one day later.